1technophile/TPLUG01/docs/README.md

 Discover the **Theengs Plug**, a smart plug, BLE gateway, and energy meter in one device.
 This guide will help you quickly connect your plug to an MQTT broker.

 1. **Plug it in**: Plug the device into an outlet.
-An orange LED will turn on steadily.
+An orange/yellow LED will turn on steadily.
 <p align="left">
   <img src="./img/Theengs-plug01-orange.png">
 </p>